Dr Anja Kuschmann

 My research focuses on dysarthria in children and adults.
 I am interested in understanding the underlying nature of their speech problems, how these problems manifest, and how current treatment approaches target these difficulties.
 I harness the power of detailed acoustic analyses to aid the understanding of these aspects.
 My goal is to undertake research that advances our theoretical understanding of speech disorders and drives clinical practices, which can improve well-being, social and communication participation for those affected by motor speech disorders.

-While my main focus is on describing patterns of disordered speech, I am also interested in exploring speech processes in typical speech across the life span, with a particular focus on determining variability in typical speech patterns and what these can tell us about disordered speech.
+While my main focus is on understanding patterns of disordered speech, I am also interested in exploring speech processes in typical speech across the life span, with a particular focus on determining variability in typical speech patterns and what these can tell us about disordered speech.

-PhD and MPhil students
+Current PhD and MRes students

 • Amy Smith, PhD candidate: Measuring Variability in Child Speech Using Instrumental Articulatory Techniques